JMac98/login-application/README.md

 # login-application
-Simple Spring Boot login application with connected to AWS RDS.
+Simple Spring Boot login application.

 # Features
 * Login and register a new user
 * Login credentials saved onto a MySQL Database
 * Password encrypted with Spring security and BCrypt

+Deployed into a EC2 instance

 ### Prerequisites
 ```